You are here

 The loquat tree is in the Rosaceae family, along with many other fruiting trees, such as apples, peaches, plums, and pears.
 The scientific name of the loquat tree is Eriobotrya japonica.
 This species originated in central and southern China.
 Although it is a fruiting tree in areas with subtropical or Mediterranean climates, it is often planted as an ornamental in regions with colder temperatures.
 Since loquats are not grown on a large scale in Mississippi, cultivar availability may be limited.

-Space loquat trees about 25 feet apart in full sun.
-The tree has a short trunk and a rounded canopy.
+The loquat tree has a short trunk and a rounded canopy.
+It should be spaced about 25 feet apart in full sun.
 Pruning will maintain a desired tree height and shape.
-Unpruned trees can reach heights of 20 or 30 feet, whereas pruned (topped) trees will stay between 6 and 12 feet tall.
+Unpruned trees can reach heights of 20 or 30 feet, while pruned (topped) trees will stay between 6 and 12 feet tall.
 The leaves are in whorls and are thick, evergreen, and large, growing up to 15 inches long (Figure 1).

 A plant with with several large green leaves.